awesomemotive/WP-Mail-SMTP/readme.txt

 6. Send a Test Email

 == Changelog ==

+= 2.0.1 - 2020-05-07 =
+* Changed: Improved description of the "Do Not Send" plugin option.
+* Fixed: Due to Pepipost API changes we now convert new lines so they are preserved in plain text emails.
+* Fixed: Downgrade internal Guzzle dependency to 6.4 to temporarily fix compatibility issues with WordPress and Guzzle 6.5.
+Affects Gmail mailer.

 = 2.0.0 - 2020-04-27 =
 * IMPORTANT: Support for PHP 5.2-5.4 has been discontinued.
 If you are running one of those versions, you MUST upgrade PHP before installing or upgrading to WP Mail SMTP v2.0.
 Failure to do that will disable WP Mail SMTP functionality.